The Impact of a Coalition: Assessing the Likelihood of Voter Influence in Large Elections: Preliminaries

-For any (fractional) profile $P$, let $\hist(P)\in {\mathbb R}_{\ge 0}^{m!}$ denote the anonymized profile of $P$, also called the {\em histogram} of $P$, which contains the total weight of every linear order in $\ml(\ma)$ according to $P$.
+For any profile $P$, let $\hist(P)\in {\mathbb R}_{\ge 0}^{m!}$ denote the anonymized profile of $P$, also called the {\em histogram} of $P$, which contains the number of occurrence of every linear order in $\ml(\ma)$ according to $P$.
 An {\em irresolute voting rule} $\cor:\ml(\ma)^*\ra (2^{\ma}\setminus \{\emptyset\})$ maps a profile to a non-empty set of winners in $\ma$.
 A {\em resolute} voting rule $r$ is a special irresolute voting rule that always chooses a single alternative as the (unique) winner.
-Often a resolute rule is obtained from an irresolute rule by applying a {\em tie-breaking mechanism}, e.g., lexicographic tie-breaking, which chooses the co-winner with the smallest index as the unique winner.
+Often a resolute rule is obtained from an irresolute rule by applying a {\em tie-breaking mechanism}.
+For example, the lexicographic tie-breaking chooses the co-winner with the smallest index as the unique winner.